 This is why it’s so important to have control of, and to make sure everything is optimized to attract customers and let Google know what you’re all about.

-A Google My Business profile is the business information you see pop up when you search for something local, or for a specific business.
+A Google Business Profile profile is the business information you see pop up when you search for something local, or for a specific business.
 It shows up as a box to the right of your Google search engine results page and is also the business information that comes up on Google Maps (which we refer to as the Local SEO Pack).

-Claiming Your Google My Business Profile
+Claiming Your Google Business Profile Profile

 I know, this is a lot of information but I promise it’s important, so bear with me!